gingerbeardman/monkey.tmbundle/README.md

 **2013-05-20**
 Corrected version checking (issue 3)
 Moved Drawpoint to Declarations (issue 4)
-Renamed and relinked download bundle menu item
+Renamed and relinked "download bundle" menu item
 Thanks to https://github.com/tluyben
-- Updated Build & Run + relevant snippets to v70
+- Updated Build & Run and relevant snippets to v70
-- Documentation target update
+- Documentation target update (issue 5)
-- Fixed the doc viewer and reworked the build option snippets so they work with the new targets (issue 5)
+- Fixed the doc viewer and reworked the build option snippets so they work with the new targets

 **2012-05-04**
 - Added Set, FloatSet, IntSet, StringSet (v54c)